 NuVista evaluates the use of alternative water-source options to reduce fresh water use wherever possible.
 For example, NuVista actively conducts evaluations and tests on potential water sources from brackish and deep saline-water formations well below the freshwater aquifers that are used for drinking water and agriculture.
 Although brackish and saline water sources are not available for every well, NuVista actively targets and evaluates alternative water source options to reduce the use of fresh water.
 We also cooperate with service providers and industry peers to source brackish and saline water outside of our immediate areas of operations.

 Safe handling and disposal of this sour fluid is paramount to our operations.
 At NuVista’s Wapiti field we have invested in drilling a deep disposal well to deposit waste water in formations more than 1,000 metres below fresh water aquifers.
-We’re also working on building pipelines to gather and transfer produced water safety and economically within our field operations.
+We’re also working on building pipelines to gather and transfer produced water safely and economically within our field operations.